georgeweigt/certificate-tool/README.md

-ctool is an app that uses the library.
+ctool is an app that uses the crypto library.

-To build and run
+To build and run ctool

 ```
 cd src